julzaza/wildwitchherbs/_posts/2026-01-21-flower-essences-for-emotional-healing.md

 One of the most well-known modern flower essence blends is the **Five Flower Remedy**, sometimes called emotional first aid for moments of crisis.

 In the early 20th century, physician Edward Bach systematized what became known as the Five Flower Remedy.
-But the logic behind it — using flowers for shock, grief, and emotional disturbance — is far older, rooted in European folk practice.
+But the logic behind it: using flowers for shock, grief, and emotional disturbance, is far older, rooted in European folk practice.

 Each flower addresses a specific trauma response observed repeatedly in people under distress.